OpenBankingUK/read-write-api-docs-pub/profiles/account-and-transaction-api-profile.md

 ### Profile Compatibility

-#### Read/Write Data API Profile

-The Account and Transaction API Profile - v3.1.2 is compatible with the following Read/Write Data API Profiles:

-- Read/Write Data API Profile - v3.1.2 RC1 [TODO]
+For a list of profiles and resources compatible with this profile, please see the [Compatibility Matrix]().

 ### Resources